zarrs/zarrs-python/README.md

 ```python
 arr[np.array([...]), np.array([...])] = ...
 ```
 3. Ellipsis indexing.
 We have tested some, but others fail even with `zarr-python`'s default codec pipeline.
-Thus for now we advise proceeding with cuation here.
+Thus for now we advise proceeding with caution here.
 ```python
 arr[0:10, ..., 0:5]
 ```